 Skiing 10–15 kilometres per day there is no shortage of time to explore the real Arctic Ocean.
 Everything before us is as it was centuries ago, when early explorers first ventured into this truly remote region.
 The feeling is one of isolation and exclusivity, as if we are the first to discover the North Pole.
 After 20 or so days we reach 90 degrees north and celebrate our arrival at the top of the world.
 To top it off we may camp at the North Pole before being collected by helicopter the next day.
 We return on the 40-minute flight to Barneo, marvelling at the ice chaos below, our home for almost 3 weeks.

-If time permits we may spend the night at Barneo, where we have access to cooked meals and heated bunk-rooms.
+If time permits we may spend some hours at Barneo.
 We then fly on the AN-74 back to Longyearbyen, transfer to hotels, before commemorating our experience with fine Norwegian hospitality.

 North Pole Exped, our most challenging Arctic adventure, is a serious Arctic expedition for the truly intrepid.